cwarden45/Bastu_Cat_Genome/Other_Medical_Information/README.md

 For Windows, and open-source open to view .dcm files is [MicroDicom](https://www.microdicom.com/downloads.html).

 For either Windows or Linux (or Mac), [Weasis](https://weasis.org/en/getting-started/download-dicom-viewer/) is another option.
+For *Ubuntu*, the downloaded file can be installed with a command such as `sudo dpkg -i weasis_4.6.6-1_amd64.deb`.